-As the design of the project has progressed, the Limits of Disturbance (LOD) have been refined, resulting in some areas proposed for construction and/or ground-disturbing activities that are located outside of the previously defined direct APE/LOD as documented in the PA and the Supplemental Environmental Impact Statement.
+As the design of the Project has progressed, the Limits of Disturbance (LOD) have been refined, resulting in some areas proposed for construction and/or ground-disturbing activities that are located outside of the previously defined direct APE/LOD as documented in the PA and the Supplemental Environmental Impact Statement (EIS).
 These areas are limited in nature, are within close proximity to the previous direct APE/LOD, and are typically located at intersections that have been previously disturbed.
-HRCP will continue on-going coordination with VDOT and DHR to determine if any of these areas outside of the previous APE/LOD require additional cultural resource assessment; however, given their previous disturbance, the identification of new sites is unlikely.
-The Cultural Resources Figures (Attachment K-2) provide maps of the project area and shows the previous LOD from the PA and SEIS, the current LOD for the JPA, the indirect APE, historic properties within the APE, and the 2017 archaeological survey area for the Hampton Roads Crossing Phase I Archaeological Survey Hampton and Norfolk, Virginia (Regan et al. 2017).
+HRCP will continue on-going coordination with VDOT and DHR to determine if any of these areas outside of the previous APE/LOD require additional cultural resource assessment; however, given the previous disturbance in the vicinity, the identification of new sites is unlikely.
+The Cultural Resources Figures (Attachment K-2) provide maps of the Project area and shows the previous LOD from the PA and SEIS, the revised NEPA LOD adjusted for additional permanent project impacts, the Construction LOD, the indirect APE, historic properties within the APE, and the 2017 archaeological survey area for the Hampton Roads Crossing Phase I Archaeological Survey Hampton and Norfolk, Virginia (Regan et al. 2017).